Inflatable SUP board buyers often disappointed by Big-Box SUP Brands

 There are some quality rigid-fiberglass SUP board builders that have been making great products for years.
 Naish, Starboard, and a dozen others come to mind.
 But without exception, their inflatable SUP lines suffer from mediocrity.
 And they still charge a premium price for them! (note: Starboard and Uli brands are closing the gap with some models at 18 & 20 psi respectively!)

 There is one brand, Red Paddle Co, that's been making max - 25 psi high-pressure inflatable SUP boards since 2008.
-So why haven't ANY other manufacturers caught up to them?
-C'mon guys!
-What's holding you back?
+(A couple of other brands have emerged over the past few years.)

 The Red Paddle Co RSS Stiffening System